Coastal Carolina vs. Texas State NCAA Football Odds, Plays and Insights | November 20, 2021

 - When Texas State records more than 19.8 points, it is 5-3 against the spread and 3-5 overall.

-- Texas State is 4-3 against the spread and 3-4 overall when the team churns out over 326.1 yards.
+- When Texas State churns out over 326.1 yards, the team is 4-3 against the spread and 3-4 overall.

-- This season the Bobcats have turned the ball over 20 times, 11 more than the Chanticleers' takeaways (9).
+- The Bobcats have turned the ball over 11 more times (20 total) than the Chanticleers have forced a turnover (9) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.